aquental/SolanaAckee/README.md

 [lesson 1](https://github.com/Ackee-Blockchain/school-of-solana/tree/master/1.lesson)

 > Proof of History, Sealevel, and other Solana fundamentals.
 We will also go through a proper local development setup to get you started in this course.
 > 📆 due July 23, 2025

 #### Lecture 2: [Rust Introduction](???) 🔲

 [lesson 2](https://github.com/Ackee-Blockchain/school-of-solana/tree/master/2.lesson)

 > A gentle introduction to the Rust programming language.
 Principles behind Rust and how they tie to Solana program development.
 > 📆 due July 30, 2025

 #### Lecture 3: [Solana programming model I](???) 🔲

 [lesson 3](https://github.com/Ackee-Blockchain/school-of-solana/tree/master/3.lesson)

 > Let's start developing on-chain Solana programs using the Anchor framework.
 You'll understand how programs store data and state on the Solana blockchain.
 We will review the key core concepts of Solana development, including account structure, Program-Derived Addresses, error handling, and Cross-Program Invocations.
+> 📆 due August 6, 202

 #### Lecture 4: [Solana programming model II](???) 🔲